davidhendersontech/KotlinWeatherTakeHome/README.md

 ### Contact
 ----------------
 Have any questions?
-You can reach me at [email]
+You can reach me at <me@davidhenderson.tech>